Distinct714/Python_Reviewer/README.md

 - Advance Modules

 # **SOURCES**
-Some topics posted here are based on geeksforgeeks, freecodecamp, w3schools and datacamp.
+Some topics posted here are based on geeksforgeeks, freecodecamp, w3schools, sololearn and datacamp.
 No copyright infringement is intended.
 I do not own nor claim to own the rights to any of the sources shared.
 All credits to the owner of the sources mentioned above.